 NCPS Application Process and Documents

-- Provide mandatory forms to eligible people to complete and submit on your behalf.
+Download the NCPS forms, provide them to the appropriate people to complete and submit directly to the Board on your behalf.

 The NCPS exam is a 125 item, multiple choice exam of peer specialist knowledge and skills.
 The exam is administered using remote proctoring protocols.
 Additional information will be provided to applicants who are approved to sit for the NCPS exam.